 Robby Mokgalaka is groundWork's Coal Campaign Manager.
 He has a Bachelor of Arts degree majoring in Law and his LLB from the University of KwaZulu Natal in Pietermaritzburg.
 He joined groundWork in 2014, with previous employment being a research intern and manager at UKZN, a research assistant at the Medical Research Council and a Candidate Attorney at Legal Aid.

 Robby's interests lie in working with people, particularly in assisting, organising and working with them to mobilise around issues of justice, whether it be social or environmental.

 groundWork is a critical part of society's functioning and for Robby, he believes that this work will affect positive change in communities by reducing pollution in any form and ensuring a healthy environment for people, no matter who they are.
 For Robby, it is a new form of justice he is working for in groundWork and one that he embraces strongly.

-Niven Reddy is groundWork’s Campaign Research & Technical Assistant.
-He has a Bachelor of Social Science in Geography and Environmental Management from the University of KwaZulu Natal, Howard College.
-He joined groundWork in 2016 having previously worked as a Junior Environmental Officer for an Environmental Consultant.
+Niven Reddy is groundWork’s Campaign Research & Technical Support Manager.
+He holds a Bachelor of Social Science degree in Geography and Environmental Management from the University of KwaZulu-Natal, and joined groundWork in 2016.

 Luqman's main interests are the promotion of sustainability and environmental health, particularly in the health care sector, using behavioural change strategies to improve community relationship with environment, and to become an advocate for policies and practices that promote public environmental health.